-Experienced Buffalo Real Estate Lawyer Handling Property Transactions Throughout Western New York
+Buffalo Real Estate Attorney Handling Property Transactions For Over 30 Years

-Buying or selling a home may be the most important investment of your lifetime.
-The Law Offices of Randy H. Gugino has over 30 years of experience providing comprehensive legal services to homeowners, investors, commercial property owners, developers, out of town buyers, and other Buffalo residents with a variety of real estate matters.
+Buying or selling a home may be the most significant financial transaction and investment of your lifetime.
+When handling such important decisions, experience matters!
+The Law Office of Randy H. Gugino has over 30 years of experience providing comprehensive legal services to homeowners, investors, commercial property owners, developers, out of town buyers, and other Buffalo residents with a variety of real estate matters.

-Whether you need help drafting or reviewing a contract, arranging the closing, ordering the title search, or any of the many nuances involved in a property transaction, our dedicated Buffalo Real Estate Attorneys will keep you informed every step of the way.
+Whether you need help drafting or reviewing a contract, arranging the closing, ordering the title search, or any of the many nuances involved in a property transaction, our dedicated Buffalo real estate attorney will keep you informed every step of the way.
 Allow us to join your professional team and assist your real estate agent, and mortgage broker in moving your real estate transaction forward in an expeditious manner.

-Buffalo Real Estate Attorney Randy H. Gugino can assist you with:
+Dedicated Buffalo real estate attorney Randy H. Gugino can assist you with:

 - Pre-contract negotiations